SKAshwin/stata-to-repo/README.md

 | XAFMTQ | 277 F3d 936  | 7       | WOOD, HARLINGTON, JR. | WILLIAMS, ANN CLAIRE  | WOOD, DIANE PAMELA      | WOOD     |
 | XAFNAC | 276 F3d 934  | 7       | WOOD, HARLINGTON, JR. | WILLIAMS, ANN CLAIRE  | WOOD, DIANE PAMELA      | WOOD     |
 | XE6JBO | 338 F3d 1221 | 11      | EDMONDSON, JAMES L.   | CARNES, EDWARD E.     | CARNES, JULIE ELIZABETH | CARNES   |

+### Vote decoding

+If a Judge's name is present in the dissenting column AND the concurring column, their vote is PARTIAL.
+If present in only the dissenting column, their vote is DISSENTING.
+If present in neither (or just concurring), assume the judge's vote is CONCURRING.